bruceb3/bruceb3.github.io/source/posts/2013-12-31-dealing-with-filenames-containing-whitespace.markdown

 Set the IFS variable to be the carriage return and make sure that each file name is piped or expanded by the shell with the new line character intact, which happens by default.

 The alert reader will notice that I didn't make any comments about zsh. zsh does have an IFS variable, but of course zsh has additional options and I didn't want to have spend time commenting on those.
 The sample code in this blog post works on zsh.

+If you decide to use this method with the xargs, remember to have xargs run the command on each value read from stdin.
+Normally this would mean giving xargs the option `-n 1`.